jblindsay/whitebox-tools/README.md

 - ***EuclideanDistance***: Calculates the Shih and Wu (2004) Euclidean distance transform.
 - ***HighestPosition***: Identifies the stack position of the maximum value within a raster stack on a cell-by-cell basis.
 - ***LowestPosition***: Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis.
+- ***MaxAbsoluteOverlay***: Evaluates the maximum absolute value for each grid cell from a stack of input rasters.
+- ***MaxOverlay***: Evaluates the maximum value for each grid cell from a stack of input rasters.
+- ***MinAbsoluteOverlay***: Evaluates the minimum absolute value for each grid cell from a stack of input rasters.
+- ***MinOverlay***: Evaluates the minimum value for each grid cell from a stack of input rasters.
 - ***Quantiles***: Tranforms raster values into quantiles.

 **Hydrological Analysis**